Maybelline Company, est. 1915

 Mabel was, indeed, a real person—a working class Chicago girl a few years shy of women’s suffrage.
 And while she may or may not have actually needed the motivation of a cooking accident to start painting her face, her experiments with make-up—inside a small family home in 1915—would inspire her 19 year-old brother, Tom Lyle Williams, to build a cosmetics empire. . . . in Chicago.

-[A 1945 Maybelline ad, featuring actress Lois Collier, promoting the same small box of mascara from our museum collection.
-While Maybelline sold its mascara in metal vanities as early as the 1930s, our cardboard alternative was likely a product of rationing during WWII.]
+[A 1945 Maybelline ad, featuring actress Lois Collier, promoting one of the small boxes of mascara from our museum collection.
+While Maybelline sold its mascara in metal vanities as early as the 1930s, this cardboard version was likely a result of rationing during World War II.]

 History of Maybelline, Part I: Kid Mogul